MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 The comparison is stark.
 The MG4 LR is £5,000–£9,500 cheaper than every major rival while delivering comparable range, faster charging than most, and a significantly longer warranty.
 The VW ID.3 beats it on range and DC charging speed, but at a £7,600 premium — hard to justify for most buyers who will rarely exhaust the MG4’s range in daily use.

-SE Long Range (~£30,495) — ideal balance of range, charging speed, and standard equipment.
-The Trophy’s extras are nice but not essential.
+Best Variant Recommendation: The SE Long Range at approximately £30,495 represents the ideal balance of range (456 km WLTP), charging speed (117 kW DC), and standard equipment.
+The Trophy’s extra features are nice but not essential for most buyers.

 For the overwhelming majority of European EV buyers, however — those doing daily commutes, school runs, and the occasional longer trip — the MG4 Electric is the most sensible, most rewarding, and best-supported electric car purchase available in 2026.
 We’d be surprised if any informed buyer walks away from it without a serious look.